elfrances/mkshiz/README.md

 CLI> help
 Supported CLI commands:

-cma <metric> <window>  Smooth the specified metric using a CMA filter. exit                   Exit the tool help                   Print this help history                Print the command history. max <metric> <value>   Limit the maximum value of the specified metric. min <metric> <value>   Limit the minimum value of the specified metric. save <file> [<format>] Save the data in the specified format and file.
+cma <metric> <window> [<range>]    Smooth the specified metric using a CMA filter. exit                               Exit the tool help                               Print this help history                            Print the command history. max <metric> <value> [<range>]     Limit the maximum value of the specified metric. min <metric> <value> [<range>]     Limit the minimum value of the specified metric. save <file> [<format>]             Save the data in the specified format and file.
-                       The output format can be: csv, gpx, shiz, tcx. sgf <metric> <window>  Smooth the specified metric using the Savitzky-Golay filter. show [<a> <b>]         Show trackpoints in plain text form. sma <metric> <window>  Smooth the specified metric using an SMA filter. summary [detail]       Print a summary of the data. trim <a> <b>           Remove the trackpoints between points <a> and <b>
+                                   The output format can be: csv, gpx, shiz, tcx. scale <metric> <factor> [<range>]  Scale the specified metric by the specified factor. sgf <metric> <window> [<range>]    Smooth the specified metric using the Savitzky-Golay filter. show [<range>]                     Show trackpoints in plain text form. sma <metric> <window> [<range>]    Smooth the specified metric using an SMA filter. summary [detail]                   Print a summary of the data. trim <range>                       Remove the trackpoints within the specified range and close the distance and time gaps between them. undo                               Revert the last operation.

-                       (inclusive) and close the distance and time gaps between them.
-The trackpoints can be specified by their indices or by their timestamps. undo                   Revert the last operation.
+The first and last trackpoints within a range can be specified by either their index or by their timestamp.
+Additionally, the keywords "start" and "end" are used to indicate the first and last trackpoints in the entire activity, respectively.

 The metric can be: elevation, grade, speed.
 ```